Zoom on the Champion 100407

 The following charts are provided to give you an idea of how some of the key specs of the Champion 100407 compare to generators of similar power (between 3500 and 4500 W).

-- As far as its dry weight is concerned, the Champion 100407 weighs just 100.7 pounds and thus, it is one of the lighter 3500 to 4500 rated wattage generators.
-Regarding dry weight, one of the champions in the same power range is the Energizer eZV4500, with a dry weight of only 78 lbs.
+- Regarding its weight, the Champion 100407 only weighs in at 100.7 pounds, which means it's one of the lighter generators in the 3500-4500 rated wattage range.
+If you are concerned by weight, one of the champions in the above mentioned power range is the WEN GN400i, with a dry weight of just 66.1 pounds.

-- The autonomy is somewhat low end compared to devices of its power range, as it reaches only 10 hours at 50% load on a full tank.
-If autonomy is your priority, one of the devices of a similar power output with the highest run time is the Honda EB4000, reaching 16 hours.
+- As far as autonomy is concerned, providing around 10 hours of runtime with a full tank at a 50% load, the 100407 falls into the low end in comparison with other devices of a comparable power output.
+If autonomy is your priority, one of the devices of a similar power output with the highest run time is the Honda EB4000X, reaching around 16 hours.

-As you can see from this dynamic chart, when compared to other 3500-4500W generators, the Champion 100407 is on the cheap side of the price range.
+As you can see from this interactive chart, when compared to other 3500-4500W generators, the Champion 100407 is on the cheap side of the price range.

 It can therefore be a really good buy if you're looking to acquire a budget generator.